An ankle sprain in middle school inspired Riverside athletic trainer Erin Samuels to help other athletes return from injury

 After 4 pm, when students get on buses and walk to their cars to go home, athletic trainer Erin Samuels’ day approaches its busiest time.

-Samuels arrives at Riverside after lunch and teaches sports medicine 1 and 2 during third and fourth period, but her main role is working with athletes.
+Samuels arrives at Riverside during lunch and teaches sports medicine 1 and 2 third and fourth period, but her main role is working with athletes.

 “I am the medical support,” Samuels said.
 “I’m there for preventing injuries as well as taking care of injuries after they happen and rehabbing those injuries here at Riverside for all the athletes.”